LLM-wrapper: Black-Box Semantic-Aware Adaptation of Vision-Language Models for Referring Expression Comprehension: Experiments

-\smallbreak \textbf{Florence-2 (\floexp{})} \cite{Florence-2} is a sequence-to-sequence multi-task model.
-We use the Florence-2 Large version from the Hugging Face Hub.
-It is composed of a DaViT vision encoder~\cite{ding2022davit} and a multi-modal encoder-decoder. \floexp{} can be prompted for several tasks and we keep and concatenate the boxes from the `object detection' and the `phrase grounding' task modes.
+\textbf{Florence-2 (\floexp{})} \citep{Florence-2} is a sequence-to-sequence multi-task model.
+We use the Florence-2 Large version from Hugging Face.
+It is composed of a DaViT vision encoder~\citep{ding2022davit} and a multi-modal encoder-decoder. \floexp{} can be prompted to deal with different grounding tasks.
+To evaluate \floexp{} on the REC task without adaptation, we use the box predicted for the `open vocabulary detection' task.
+For \ours{}'s adaptation of \floexp{}, we keep and concatenate the boxes predicted for both the `open vocabulary detection' and the `phrase grounding' task modes.